ChristianCricchi/shelly-s_corner/README.md

 ![Home hero section](docs/features/other/homepage.PNG)

--This is one of the first elements the user will notice upon entering the site.
+- This is one of the first elements the user will notice upon entering the site.
 The text and main image help to immediately understand the website's purpose.
 A "Shop Now" button is present to allow users to start shopping quickly and easily, directing them to the all products page.

 <br>